AndikaR/laravel-soa/README.md

     Andikarus\SOAGenerator\SOAGeneratorServiceProvider::class
   ];
 ```
-Run command `php artisan config:cache` then `php artisan vendor:publish` and select option with provider `Andikarus\SOAGenerator\SOAGeneratorServiceProvider` to get config file.
+Run command `php artisan config:cache` followed by `php artisan vendor:publish` and select option with provider `Andikarus\SOAGenerator\SOAGeneratorServiceProvider` to get config file.
 Run command `php artisan config:cache` again to apply configuration for this package.

 ### Usage

+Run command `php artisan soa:generate example -a` to generate all example module where example is your module name.
+If you only want to generate repositories or services, run command `php artisan soa:generate example` and you will be prompted to enter which type to generate.

-Run command `php artisan soa:generate example` to make Example module.
-It will generate the following files and directories by default:
+It will generate the following structure by default configuration:

 ```
 app
-└── Modules
+└── Models
     ├── Entities
     |   └── Example.php
     ├── Repositories